Get ready for the next Accelerator!

 Specifically, each project team selected to participate in the accelerator cohort will receive:

-- A $10,000 seed grant to support team members’ participation and project start-up costs over the six-month cohort program
+- Up to $20,000 in seed funding to support team members’ participation and project start-up costs over the six-month cohort program

 - Exposure to the Salazar Center’s network of funders and curated introductions to prospective funders